CS 175: Project in Artificial Intelligence, Winter 2018

-Students in this project class will work individually or in small teams to develop
+Students in this project class will work in 2 to 3 person teams to develop

 artificial intelligence and machine learning algorithms and apply them to a range of different

 problems related to natural language and text analysis.
 These problems can include, for example, document classification